Chris10Garcia/phase-1-blog-1-code-examples/blog.md

 }

 const myObj = {value : 10}

+console.log("Original object: ")
 console.log(myObj)

 const result = doubleProperty(myObj)

+console.log("New resulting object: ")
 console.log(result)

+console.log("Original object: ")
 console.log(myObj)

+// Original object:
-{ value: 10 }
+// { value: 10 }
+// New resulting object:
-{ value: 20 }
+// { value: 20 }
+// Original object:
-{ value: 20 }
+// { value: 20 }
 `

-Even if you remove the `return` statement, the results are still the same: the original object will get modified

-And this needs to be taken into account when calling on iterative methods such as map, filter, and forEach on JSON data!
+And even if you remove the `return` statement, the results are still the same: the original object will get modified.
+This needs to be taken into account when calling on iterative methods such as map, filter, and forEach on JSON data!

 Here is an example.
-Lets say you have json data of the following structure {studentName, favoriteColor, favoriteNumber}.
+Say you have json data of the following structure:

+`{studentName, favoriteColor, favoriteNumber}`

-if you want to double each student's favorite number and store it in a new json array, you would assume the following code
+If you want to double each student's favorite number and store it in a new json array, you would write the following lines of code:

 `
 const studentsArray = [{